-Research has proven that a good 40 winks increases alertness, boosts creativity, reduces stress, improves perception, stamina, motor skills, and accuracy, helps you make better decisions, keeps you looking younger, aids in weight loss, reduces the risk of heart attack, elevates your mood, and strengthens memory.
-In addition to this naps are non-toxic with no dangerous side effects and no exorbitant costs.
+Research has proven that a good 40 winks increases alertness, boosts creativity and reduces stress.
+It improves perception, stamina, motor skills, and accuracy.
+And can help you make better decisions, keep you looking younger and aids in weight loss.
+It can also reduce the risk of heart attack, elevates your mood, and strengthens memory.

-When reviewing the above list one could easily be reading the effects of some miracle drug rather than a simple nap but, according to the US National Sleep Foundation, a power nap, between 20 and 30 minutes, improves productivity and physical and mental health.
-It’s therefore no surprise that Winston Churchill, Napoleon, Albert Einstein and Thomas Edison were all fond of a good nap.
+When reviewing the above list, one could easily be reading the effects of some miracle drug rather than a simple nap.
+But, according to the US National Sleep Foundation, it’s true.
+A power nap, between 20 and 30 minutes, improves productivity and physical and mental health.
+It’s, therefore, no surprise that Winston Churchill, Napoleon, Albert Einstein and Thomas Edison were all fond of a good nap.

 The University of California Berkeley conducted a sleep study with the aid of 39 healthy young adults.
 Participants were divided into two groups – nap and no-nap.
-At noon, all 39 were subjected to a tough learning task intended to tax the hippocampus, a region of the brain that helps store fact-based memories.
+At noon, all 39 were subjected to a tough learning task.
+It was intended to tax the hippocampus, a region of the brain that helps store fact-based memories.
 Both groups showed similar levels of performance.

-At 2pm, the nap group took a siesta while the no-nap group stayed awake.
-At 6pm, on the same day, participants performed a new round of learning exercises.
+At 2 pm, the nap group took a siesta while the no-nap group stayed awake.
+At 6 pm, on the same day, participants performed a new round of learning exercises.
 Those who went without a nap showed a decrease in learning ability.
-While, in contrast, those that napped performed considerably better and showed an increase in their actual capacity to learn.
+While, in contrast, those that napped performed considerably better.
+And even showed an increase in their actual capacity to learn.

 2. Enhanced Creativity

-If you’re looking to improve your creativity treat yourself to a longer nap rather than a quick doze.
-The reason being that prolonged sleep allows a person to enter rapid eye movement (REM) sleep.
+If you’re looking to improve your creativity, treat yourself to a longer nap rather than a quick doze.
+The reason is that prolonged sleep allows a person to enter rapid eye movement (REM) sleep.
 REM sleep is deep sleep and it’s here that most dreaming occurs.

-A study, again in California, saw researchers giving participants a number of creative problems to think over during the course of a day.
-Half of the group were instructed to stay awake throughout the day, while the other half were encouraged to sleep.
-At the end of the day, when it came to solving the problems, those that napped long enough to enter REM sleep performed 40% better than those that didn’t experience REM sleep or any sleep at all.
-Researchers therefore concluded that REM sleep increases both alertness and attention as well as allowing the brain to work on creative problems posed prior to sleep.
+In another California-based study, researchers gave participants a number of creative problems to think over during the course of a day.
+Half of the group was instructed to stay awake throughout the day, while the other half was encouraged to sleep.
+At the end of the day, those that napped long enough to enter REM sleep solved problems 40% better than those that didn’t sleep.
+Accordingly, researchers concluded that REM sleep increases both alertness and attention.
+As well as allowing the brain to work on creative problems posed prior to sleep.

 3. Greater Performance

-All this is well and good for NASA, but how does napping fare when compared to the miracle drug for many, coffee?
-Well in another study, researchers compared the results of a nap with 150mg of caffeine (roughly a Starbucks grande-size coffee).
-They found that individuals who took a nap awoke with more alertness and went on to perform better during the remainder of the day than those who just drank their favourite cuppa joe.
+All this is well and good for NASA, but how does napping fare when compared to grabbing a cup of coffee?
+In another study, researchers compared the results of a nap with 150mg of caffeine (roughly a Starbucks grande-size coffee).
+They found that individuals who took a nap awoke with more alertness.
+Then went on to perform better during the remainder of the day than those who just drank their favourite coffee.

 4. Improved Health

 Sleep deprivation leads to an excess of the hormone cortisol in the body.
-Cortisol, known as the stress hormone, is necessary when dealing with fight or flight responses.
+Cortisol, known as the stress hormone, is necessary when dealing with fight-or-flight responses.
 But too much cortisol can result in glucose intolerance and abdominal fat.
-It also weakens the muscular and immune systems, stunts memory and learning, and decreases levels of growth hormone and testosterone in our bodies.
+It also weakens the muscular and immune systems, and stunts memory and learning.
+As well as decreased levels of growth hormone and testosterone in our bodies.
 These effects can lead to diabetes and heart disease.

-The antidote to cortisol, growth hormone, is released when you sleep.
+The antidote to cortisol, a growth hormone, is released when you sleep.
 Growth hormone improves your immune system, reduces stress and anxiety, and aids in muscle repair and weight loss.
-Napping allows the body to fight excess cortisol, thus providing an opportunity for your brain to rest and your body to heal.
+Napping allows the body to fight excess cortisol.
+Thereby, providing an opportunity for your brain to rest and your body to heal.

-The above is evident when looking at a study done with Greek people, a nap loving nation.
-Researchers found that those that took a 30-minute nap at least three times a week had 37% less risk of dying from a heart-related condition and among working men their risk of death was reduced 64%.
+The above is evident when looking at a study done with Greek people, a nap-loving nation.
+Researchers looked at those who had a 30-minute nap at least three times a week.
+They discovered they had 37% less risk of dying from a heart-related condition.
+And among working men, their risk of death was reduced by 64%.

 5. A Mood Boost

-When it comes to neurotransmitters serotonin is worth its weight in gold.
+When it comes to neurotransmitters, serotonin is worth its weight in gold.
 It regulates our mood, sleep, and appetite.
-It produces feeling of contentment and wellbeing.
-When our bodies are stressed we not only use higher levels of serotonin but the production of more is severely restricted.
+It produces a feeling of contentment and well-being.
+When our bodies are stressed, we not only use higher levels of serotonin but the production of more is severely restricted.
 This can lead to anxiety, irritability and depression as well as feeling overwhelmed and easily distracted.

-The human brain is a fascinating device, is it not?
-To learn more about the inner-workings of the mind, study a course in psychology at SACAP.
-Programmes such as the Bachelor of Psychology (BPsych) and the Diploma in Counselling and Communication pave the way for a career in psychology, as well as providing invaluable skills that can be harnessed in other career paths.
+The human brain is a fascinating device.
+To learn more about the inner workings of the mind, study a course in psychology at SACAP.
+Programmes such as the Bachelor of Psychology and the Diploma in Counselling and Communication Skills pave the way for a career in psychology.
+As well as provide invaluable skills that can be harnessed in other career paths.
 For more information, enquire now.